 Our contribution: Ben-Sasson, Harsh and, Raskhodnikov [BHR03] showed that for testing linear properties, adaptivity and two-sided error do not help.
 Our work is based on [BHR03], and extends their reductions to the setting of RLDCs and RLCCs.
 One technical difficulty in extending their work is that decoders and correctors get an index as an input, in addition to the noisy codeword.
 This difficulty turns out to be minor.
 The major difficulty is regarding the actual task at hand.
-First, testers work under the promise that the input either has the property, or far from any element having it.
-In contrast, decoders and correctors work under the promise that the input either between those algorithms.
+First, testers work under the promise that the input either has the property, or is far from any element having it.
+In contrast, decoders and correctors work under the promise that the input is close to the code (or in it).
+Furthermore, the "output type" is different between those algorithms.
 On the one hand, a tester has a binary verdict - it accepts or rejects the input.
 On the other hand, the output of decoders and correctors is not binary - it is a symbol of the message, or a rejection symbol.

 To overcome those differences, we introduce the abstract notion of additive promise problem (Definition 1.1).
 We show that testing linear properties and relaxed decoding/correction of linear codes satisfy this notion.
-We consider this notion, and the presentation of relaxed decoding and correction as promise problems, to be the main technical contributions of this work.

 We then present a reduction that applies to any promise problem satisfying this notion.
 The reduction is a generalization of the one in [BHR03].
 The generalization is done by decoupling the logic of the reduction from the testing context.
-Arguably, this also provides a cleaner and more straightforward presentation of the reduction.

 We prove the main results by combining the interpretation of relaxed decoding/correction as promise problems with the generic reduction.
+Arguably, the generalized reduction also provides a cleaner and more straightforward presentation of [BHR03].

-&lt;sup>3A remarkable exception is multiplicity codes, which are not linear.
+3A remarkable exception is multiplicity codes, which are not linear.
 Fortunately, their codewords constitute a subgroup (the sum of two codewords is a codeword), so our framework still covers them.
 See Definition 1.1.